Image view

 Property: View (read-only)

-The properties Offset and Scale are good for internal handling of the image view, but are not necessarily intuitive for the user (e.g. to define an image area).
+The Offset and Scale properties are good for internal handling of the image view, but are not necessarily intuitive for the user (e.g. to define an image area).
 People often tend to think in terms of regions of interest or similar representations.
-Therefore, after changing the size or position of the image, the currently visible area of the image is calculated and provided via the read-only property View.
+Therefore, after changing the size or position of the image, the currently visible area of the image is calculated and provided via the read-only View property.

 The internal calculation always sets the coordinate origin to the upper left corner of the image and calculates from there the upper left position as well as the width and height of the image frame.

-The View property is provided as an array in the form [X, Y, Breite, Höhe].
+The View property is provided as an array in the [X, Y, Breite, Höhe] form.

-To set the position and size using a view description, see the next section on the method SetView.
+To set the position and size using a view description, see the next section on the SetView function.

-The SetView method allows the user to display a specific area of the image.
-When this method is called, the image area specified by a parameter is maximized and centered within the image frame.
+The SetView function allows the user to display a specific area of the image.
+When this function is called, the image area specified by a parameter is maximized and centered within the image frame.

 The area must be specified in the original image coordinates as [x, y, Breite, Höhe].